Agriculture and Climate

 The way we treat our soil and our land is fundamental to the health and survival of civilization and our planet.
 Modern-day industrialised agriculture is impacting natural ecosystems on an unprecedented global scale.
 The nature of farming changed from agriculture diversity, crop rotation with mixed husbandry of plants and animals to large mechanised farms, with single animal or crop species specialisation.

 This process kicked off when munitions plants of the World War Two era were converted into manufacturing agricultural chemicals - fertilisers and pesticides.
 Their production and revenue generation massively increased over the last fifty years (see graph below).
 Fertilisers, the most important source of nitrous oxide, have a warming potential far exceeding that of any other greenhouse gas.
-Production and export of fertilisers and pesticides The utilisation of fertilisers and pesticides dramatically increased the yield of crops when planted as monocultures on farmland.
+The utilisation of fertilisers and pesticides dramatically increased the yield of crops when planted as monocultures on farmland.
 Crop yields definitely increased, but the downside of this farming technique is the destruction of soil.
 These chemicals destroy the healthy soil composition described before.
 Additionally, the fine microrrhizal network is mechanically destroyed by tilling/ploughing.
 The result is an overall reduction in soil organic material, its carbon sink as well as its water-holding capacities.
 In short, the soil has been changed into dirt.
 This leads to soil erosion on a massive scale.
 Crops now require more and more water as dirt can no longer retain water efficiently.6

 Industrial agriculture and government subsidies